• Skip to main content

 • toppings: figs, hemps seeds, olive oil, paprika, peanuts, greens (lettuce, arugula, etc.)

 The figs also offer a healthy punch to this recipe.
 Of course, the slight sweetness adds an extra boost to the flavor profile of this dip bowl.
+Speaking of bowls, you might also like my kimchi rice bowl.

 How to Make it